-C:\ProgramFiles\EMA\EMA3D3.1.0\TCLsrc

-Additional environment variables not related to CADfix:

-Appendix B: Windows PATH Environment Variable

-Unlike most Windows programs, EMA3D is command-line oriented rather than window-oriented.
+C:\ProgramFiles\EMA\EMA3D3.1.2\TCLsrc Additional environment variables not related to CADfix: Variable Meaning and required value PATH Conveys to the system, the locations of directories in which to look for executable programs invoked from the command line.
+Typical values added by installation program: C:\ProgramFiles\EMA\EMA3D3.1.2\bin C:\ProgramFiles\EMA\EMA3D3.1.2\gp400win32\gnuplot\bin Appendix B: Windows PATH Environment Variable Unlike most Windows programs, EMA3D is command-line oriented rather than window-oriented.
 This means that EMA3D and its utilities are used by typing the name of a program at a Windows Command Prompt, rather than opening the program by clicking on an icon on the Windows Start Menu or Desktop.
 When you run a program by typing its name at a command prompt, Windows must have a way to find the location of the program in order to run it.
 This is accomplished through the Windows environment variable called PATH.
 PATH contains a list of folders, which are the locations of programs that a user might want to run from the command prompt.
 When you install EMA3D using the automatic installation program, the installation program adds the name of the EMA3D "bin" folder to the PATH environment variable.
 The "bin" folder is where the EMA3D executable files are located.
 If you get an error message saying something like "The name specified is not recognized..." when you try to run EMA3D as instructed in the section "Running EMA3D", this probably means the installation program was not able to add the EMA3D "bin" folder to the value of PATH.
 (If you get an error message from EMA3D indicating that there is not a valid license installed, this is a different error and only means that you must install a license key.)
 If this happens, you can manually add the EMA3D "bin" folder to the value of PATH.

-The typical location of the "bin" folder will be something like:

-C:\ProgramFiles\EMA\EMA3D3.1.0\bin

-The installation program also adds the gnuplot "bin" folder to PATH.
-This is typically:

-C:\ProgramFiles\EMA\EMA3D3.1.0\gp400win32\gnuplot\bin

-The procedure for editing environment variables varies from one version of Windows to another, so instructions are not included here.
+The typical location of the "bin" folder will be something like: C:\ProgramFiles\EMA\EMA3D3.1.2\bin The installation program also adds the gnuplot "bin" folder to PATH.
+This is typically: C:\ProgramFiles\EMA\EMA3D3.1.2\gp400win32\gnuplot\bin The procedure for editing environment variables varies from one version of Windows to another, so instructions are not included here.
 Consult your Windows documentation or system administrator, or contact EMA Inc. for assistance.
 IMPORTANT NOTE: It is important to remember that you should only ADD one folder path name to the value of PATH.
 DO NOT REPLACE OR DELETE ANY EXISTING VALUE OF PATH!
 If you do you will harm your system configuration.
 Just ADD one folder path name to the value of PATH, separated from the rest of the list of values by a semicolon (;).

-Appendix C: Platform Compatibility & System Requirements

-The following are the system requirements for EMA3D version 3.1 for Windows.
+Appendix C: Platform Compatibility & System Requirements The following are the system requirements for EMA3D version 3.1 for Windows.
 Please note that these are the system requirements for EMA3D only.
 CADfix (a separate software package that serves as a graphical front- and backend to EMA3D) has its own system requirements that are separate from those listed below for EMA3D.
 Consult the CADfix Installation Guide for system requirements for CADfix.
 Hardware Platform:

+processor: hard disk grass (installation):

+hard disk space (installation):

+hard disk space (user):

+system memory:

+swap file size:

+graphics card/display:

+Software Platform:

-graphics system:
+operating system: graphics system: